 The Ingenieur is powered by caliber 30110 which runs at 28,800 (4hz), with 21 jewels and a 42-hour power reserve.
 The automatic movement is protected from magnetic fields, up to 40,000 A/m, thanks to a soft-iron inner case and a solid case back.
 More and more nowadays, watchmakers offer an open case back which allows a view into the mechanical movement.

 However, with all anti-magnetic watches – except the new Omega Seamaster Aqua Terra – the movement is not actually anti-magnetic, instead, the movement is shielded from magnetic fields, and this requires a solid case back (and a soft-iron case).
 With that said, anti-magnetic watches are professional watches, and so, like the vast majority of dive watches, you pretty much expect a solid case back, so it is not too big of a concern.

 The crown is stainless steel and engraved with “Probus IWC Scafusa” and has both polished and brushed surfaces.
-It is locking and sits in-between prominent crown protectors.
+It’s of the locking variety and sits in-between prominent crown protectors.
 The crown is large enough to easily operate, but it does not dig into the wrist.
-Water-resistance is 120 meters.
+The watch is depth rated to 120 meters.
 Protecting the dial is a flat sapphire crystal with a glare-proof coating on both sides, offering a clear view of the time in most lighting situations.